 Global Entry allows travelers to enter the United States more quickly.
 Instead of waiting in a long line to see a border control agent, you answer a few questions at a kiosk, scan your fingerprints, show your receipt to an agent and exit the passport control area.

 Although TSA Precheck is completely different than Global Entry, one of the benefits of obtaining Global Entry is being able to qualify for TSA Pre-Check on domestic and international flights.
-In addition to having TSA Precheck, Global Entry allows expedited processing through CBP (U.S. Customs and Border Protection) at airports and land borders upon arrival to the U.S.
+In addition to having TSA Precheck, Global Entry allows expedited processing through CBP (U.S. Customs and Border Protection) at airports and land borders upon arrival to the United States.

-Does Global Entry include TSA Precheck?
 Yes, if you sign up for Global Entry you have TSA Precheck benefits.
-However, if you apply for TSA Precheck only you do not have Global Entry.
+However, if you apply for TSA Precheck only you do NOT have Global Entry.
+Basically, Global Entry includes TSA Precheck (but TSA Precheck does not include Global Entry).

 Global Entry vs. TSA Precheck – Deciding Factors